 VBCPS values increased instructional time.
 During its April 17, 2001 meeting, the School Board adopted a 183-day calendar.
 Increasing the calendar by three days was intended to improve opportunities for students.
 Since the 2001-2002 school year, the School Board has adopted subsequent school calendars with 183 instructional days.

 Since state law requires only 180 instructional days are the extra three days used for make-up days due to inclement weather?

-No. The three additional days above the minimum 180 days in the school calendar are not intended to be used as make-up days due to inclement weather.
+No. The three additional days in the school calendar are not intended to be used as make-up days due to inclement weather.
 Again, VBCPS values increased instructional time and is committed to a calendar that goes beyond the minimum, therefore, there will be a corresponding commitment to make up days missed.

-Since the school division is unable to extend the school year due to high school graduation ceremonies at the end of the school year, is there a possibility of starting school prior to Labor Day, thus allowing more flexibility to the school calendar?
+Since the school division is unable to extend the school year, is there a possibility of starting school prior to Labor Day?

 What is the timeline for the development of a school calendar?

-The process for developing and finalizing the school calendar is a collaborative effort that takes approximately 6 months from start to finish.
-School calendars are typically developed two years in advance for planning purposes for staff, students, and parents.
-From January through May the steps involved in this process include: 1) Review calendar to identify holidays that will impact the school year calendar; 2) Verify new legislation in the General Assembly that may impact the school calendar; 3) Develop calendar committee to provide input on draft calendar; and 4) present calendar recommended by Calendar Committee to Superintendent and subsequently, to the School Board for review and adoption.
+Developing and finalizing the school calendar takes approximately six months from start to finish.
+From January through May the steps involved in this process include: 1) Review calendar to identify holidays that will impact the school year calendar; 2) Verify new legislation in the General Assembly that may impact the school calendar; 3) Develop calendar committee to provide input on draft calendar; and 4) Present calendar recommended by Calendar Committee to Superintendent and subsequently, to the School Board for review and adoption.